• Skip to main content

 The entrance to Shark Reef

-I recommend arriving at least 30 minutes before your entry window expires.
-This will give you enough time to get to the Shark Reef Aquarium.
+If you’re buying Timed Entry tickets, I recommend arriving at least 30 minutes before your window expires.
+This will give you enough time to walk through the hotel and get to the venue.

-Unfortunately, the aquarium won’t accommodate late arrivals if you miss your entrance window.
-And there aren’t any refunds either.
+Unfortunately, the venue won’t accommodate late arrivals if you miss your entrance window.

 SEE TICKET OPTIONS